 • Born: 1953

-• Marital status: Married, father of four and grandfather of two
+• Marital status: Married, father of 4 and grandfather of 2

 • Work background: I was discharged from the IDF at the rank of lieutenant colonel (last position: Commander of the Field Corps), and then worked for 17 years as the comptroller of the Ramle municipality.
 I began working at Mishan Afeka in 2013.

-Throughout my career as an officer and auditor, I felt that there was something lacking for calm and mental integrity, and that I was not taking full advantage of my abilities.
-Primarily I felt that I could make a significant contribution in the area of emotional and mental support for a population that is considered relatively weak or particularly vulnerable.
+Throughout my career as an officer and auditor, I felt that there was something lacking, and that I was not taking full advantage of my abilities.
+Primarily I felt that I could make a significant contribution in the area of emotional and mental support for a population that is considered particularly vulnerable.
 This feeling led me to volunteer at NATAL (National Trauma Victims) between 2008-2013 and in the mental health care center (NRP), where I have been volunteering since 2009.

-Volunteering activities introduced me to many people who were in distress, in crisis and in difficulties, but the personal satisfaction for me was immense: I felt that I was able to provide support and assistance to people in complex or difficult situations who, for their part, were happy to receive my support.
-Volunteer activity filled many gaps with me and strengthened my sense of usefulness and self-fulfillment.
-I no longer took things for granted or saw progress on a ladder of success and material achievements as significant.
-There was a new world of contributing, helping others and volunteering, which fills me with tremendous pride and satisfaction.
+Volunteering activities introduced me to many people who were in distress, but my personal satisfaction was immense: I was finally able to fill many gaps within me and strengthen my sense of usefulness and self-fulfillment.
+I discovered a new world of contributing, helping others and volunteering, which fills me with tremendous pride and satisfaction.

-When I finished my term as a Ramle city comptroller, I understood that the next stage in my career must be related to the senior population.
-I came to Mishan Afeka because of the warm recommendation of a relative and in the initial years I was the security officer of the facility.
-I donned the Director’s hat at the beginning of March of this year (2017), after the former manager, Mr. Pini Gavish, retired.
+I came to Mishan Afeka because of the warm recommendation of a relative, and in the initial years I was the security officer of the facility.
+I became Director at the beginning of March 2017, after the former manager, Mr. Pini Gavish, retired.
 My view of the world in everything related to work at Mishan Afeka is very simple: For me the role of Facility Director is no less than an emissary on a mission.
 I’m here to do the most for the residents, the employees, and all that is needed at the center.
 I see residents and employees as part of my family and Mishan Afeka as an inseparable part of my home.
 I fell in love with the place, its values and what Mishan represents.

-The role of the director is a complex and challenging task that must be based on humanity, listening, and the desire to be a source of support for all residents and employees without exception.
-Happily, I did not achieve this job from the outside, only after several years of working here.
-Thanks to this, I know the facility on its own, know all the residents and some of their families personally, and I have their full support.
-Of course I have a good and full acquaintance with all the facility employees, and full support from the workers’ committee.
+The role of director is a complex and challenging task that must be based on humanity, listening, and the desire to be a source of support for all residents and employees, without exception.
+Thanks to my experience at Mishan, I know the facility inside and out, know all the residents and some of their families personally, and I have their full support.

 One of the things that distinguishes our facility is the fruitful cooperation that exists here among the residents, and initiatives are implemented as a result of this cooperation.
-For example, we have a pub that operates every alternate Saturday night, weekly coffee and cake gatherings that are run and managed by the residents exclusively, a weekly Internet club run by one of the tenants, and more.
+For example, we have a pub that operates every other Saturday night, weekly coffee and cake gatherings that are run and managed exclusively by the residents, a weekly Internet club run by one of the tenants, and more.
 There is also close cooperation with the staff and management, so that organization of all the projects and activities are fully transparent to the residents

-Our unique complex is an island of peace in the heart of the bustling city.
-The facility is located close to main traffic arteries and can easily access shopping and entertainment centers such as Ayalon Mall or Ramat Aviv Mall.
-At the same time, the complex itself is very quiet, pastoral and characterized by a tranquil atmosphere that is second to none.
+Our unique complex is an island of tranquility in the heart of the bustling city.
+The facility is located close to everything the city has to offer, yet at the same time, the complex itself is very quiet, pastoral and characterized by a calm atmosphere that is second to none.